There are no products in your shopping cart.

 |Items in the cart|

-Embedded with themes of existentialism, feminism and mental illness, the book largely takes place in Clarissa Dalloway’s memories.
-Clarissa’s one talent is organising events, but while she busies herself in the planning of her latest party, her mind slips into distant recollections and Woolf allows her reader to delve into the past.
+Embedded with themes of existentialism, feminism, and mental illness, the book largely takes place in Clarissa’s memories.
+Her one talent is organising events, but while she busies herself in the planning of her latest party, her mind slips into distant recollections and Woolf allows her reader to delve into the past.

 Read & Co.
 Classics has proudly republished this much-loved Virginia Woolf novel in a new edition, complete with a specially commissioned author biography.
 Not to be missed by collectors of Woolf’s work, Mrs. Dalloway is a classic of English literature that would be the perfect addition to any bookshelf.